 Cambodia is yet another country that we really liked.
 It was relaxed, easy to get around, cheap, and the people were warm and friendly.
 I would happily recommend it to anyone.

-It is one of the cheapest countries we have been to.
+Cambodia is one of the cheapest countries we have been to.
 We could easily get a meal with alcoholic drinks for under $20AUD ($15USD) but mostly it was closer to $10AUD.
-We saw beer as low as $0.50AUD, and accommodation in hostels advertised on sogns out the front for as low as $3AUD per night.
+We saw beer as low as $0.50AUD, and accommodation in hostels advertised on signs out the front for as low as $3AUD per night.

 The Blue Corner Boutique Hotel